caravanserei/kaffCOM/README.md

 The adopted kaffCOM.ino is intended to be used with an Arduino NANO but should work with other Arduinos, too.

 You may want to build all of the electronics inlcuding the Arduino into my kaffCOM housing which is made of two self locking parts you can print with your 3D-Printer.
 When you use the infrared interface just place the box with the bigger rectangular window without a gap directly in front of the machine's infrared window.
 It should fit exactly into the hollow behind the keyboard hatch.
 When you use the pin-header for machines with a wired diagnostic interface you either may want to use spring contacts with crown shaped tips, or you simply make a short adaptor cable with the appropriate plug on machine side and lead the three needed wires through the smaller holes.
-The contact bars in those machines look very similar to some JST XH four-pin types.
+The contact bars in those machines look very similar to some JST XH four-pin types I know...

+If you are interested in the technical details please have a closer look at the not too complicated wiring diagram of kaffCOM and the pictures and oscillograms of the project.

 07.03.2016 - Created this repository to share the contents.